 Terkel is very similar to HARO.
 By using both platforms, you can get twice the publicity.
 It is always advisable to use more than one journalist communication tool for backlinking to increase your chances of getting links.

 Keeping track of the links you receive using HARO or Terkel can become complex.
 Continually sending answers back to journalists could generate mentions of your brand and links to your website in different articles across many websites.
 These websites could be blogs, news websites, or journals.
-With Monitor Backlinks, you can easily track who has mentioned your brand.
+With Monitor Backlinks, you can easily track who has mentioned you.
 This can be done as long as a link to your website is added to the story.
 You can also look for bad links that can harm your website's domain authority.
 Identifying wrong links and following the disavow SEO process could mitigate potential harm.

 It is best to use more than one tool to evaluate performance.
 Ahrefs is another great tool to track your website's domain authority.
 It also provides detailed performance statistics for your website.
-Using both Moz and Ahrefs can give you extra insight, which is useful when you notice differences in the data provided.
+Using both Moz and Ahrefs can give you extra insight, which is useful when you notice slight differences in the data provided.

 Google Alerts can be used for brand monitoring.
 It is easy to set up, type in your brand name, and decide how often Google should alert you when your brand name is found online.
 You can also monitor competitor brand names or in fact, any keywords you like.
 You will get an email to tell you something has been found that matches your interests.

 Google My Business is essential to create legitimacy for brick-and-mortar type businesses.
 You can enter your location, contact information, and opening hours.
 You can also set up review and feedback options and information about your products.
 Creating a Google My Business account could mean your business in Google Maps.